ibmresilient/resilient-community-apps/fn_odbc_query/README.md

 ### Key Features
 * Ability to perform SELECT, INSERT, UPDATE, and DELETE operations on relational databases.
-* Support for MySQL/MariaDB, Postgres, and Microsoft SQL Server.
+* Support for MySQL/MariaDB, Postgres, oracle, and Microsoft SQL Server.
 * Compatible with App Host.
 * Supportt for having multiple databases configured in the app.config
 * Contains preconfigured drivers if using the container format.